 American Council on Education (ACE) Credit

 Saint Xavier University is a member of the American Council on Education (ACE).
 This membership allows adult students the opportunity to obtain academic credit from military and workplace training programs from organizations such as business and industry, labor unions, professional and voluntary associations, technical and business schools, professional training suppliers and government agencies.
 These training organizations must be recognized by the American Council on Education (ACE) in order for the student to obtain credit.
 These credits do not apply toward the residency or entrance requirements, and they do not apply toward a student's GPA.
 ACE transcripts are posted without charge.
-For more information, call the Graduate and Continuing Education office at 708-802-6200.
+For more information, call the Office of Records and Advising at 773-298-3501.

 College-Level Examination Program (CLEP) Credit